dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 By [Steve Smith](https://ardalis.com)

-Windows authentication can be configured for ASP.NET Core apps hosted with IIS or WebListener.
+Windows authentication can be configured for ASP.NET Core apps hosted with IIS, [HTTP.sys](xref:fundamentals/servers/httpsys), or [WebListener](xref:fundamentals/servers/weblistener).

 ## What is Windows authentication